microsoft/Accera/docs/Manual/09 Parameters.md

 # Section 9: Parameters

 Accera's parameters are placeholders that get replaced with concrete values when adding a function to a package.
-A parameter can be used in a `Nest`, a `Schedule`, or a `plan`.
+A parameter can be used in a `Nest`, a `Schedule`, or a `Plan`.

 ## Parameterized nests
 Recall that a `Nest` represents the loop-nest logic.
-We can parametrize the nest shape and iteration logic.
+We can parameterize the nest's shape and iteration logic.
 For example, consider the following parameterized version of matrix multiplication:

 ```python
 # Create parameters